learningequality/kolibri-docs/docs/manage/_content.rst

 	  :alt: Select from which channel you want to export to local drive.

 #.
 Click **Select** button for the desired channel, and wait for Kolibri to display the channel information and the topic tree.
 #.
-In the **Select content** page you will see all the details of the selected channel: description, version, total size and number of learning resources.
+In the **Select content from...** page you will see all the details of the selected channel: description, version, total size and number of learning resources.
 #.
 Under **Choose content to export** you can browse the channel topics and individual resources.
 Use the *Select all* checkbox to import the content channel in full, or select only certain topics or resources.
 As you keep selecting, you will see the total number and size on disk under *Resources selected:*, and the remaining space on the destination drive.
 #.
 Click **Export** button once you finish selecting all the desired content.
 #.
 Wait for Kolibri to export the selected content and click **Close**.